dhervillez/Udacity-Data_visualisation/README.md

 ## Feedback

+  - some rectangles are white --> fix the color scaled
-2- I would like to scan through the years
+  - I would like to scan through the years
+  - I would like to select a given year

 ## Resources

 My google research on calendar heatmap with d3 lead me to the following website. <br/>